Ariannahs/Ad-Fraud-Detection-With-Machine-Learning/README.md

 # Mobile-Ad-Anti-Fraud-Algorithm-Challenge (2019 iFLYTEK A.I.
-Challenge)  科大讯飞移动广告反欺诈算法挑战赛EDA
+Challenge)   科大讯飞 移动广告反欺诈算法挑战赛

-#### This is a EDA for a classification prediction.
-For the main code and analysis, please read the .ipynb file.
+#### For the main code and analysis, please read the .ipynb file.

 Introduction:
 Advertising fraud is a major challenge facing digital marketing, with the maturity of basic technology (tampering device information, IPv4 service, black card, code-picking platform, etc.), advertising fraud presents a large-scale, group-based trend, its means of cheating mainly include robots, simulators, group control, chicken / back door, crowdsourcing and so on.
 Advertising fraud is constantly eating away at the marketing ecology, and anti-fraud has become a key issue in the field of digital marketing that needs to be broken.